EmmyVoita/EmmyVoita.github.io/_posts/2025-5-5-Full-Physcially-Based-Sky-Rendering-Pipeline.markdown

 </div>

    - This substitution does **not** work for sky irradiance.
 So instead, the cloud world position is used to approximate the surface normal.
-   - The rest is of the radiance calculation is essentially the same as the scene radiance.
+   - The rest of the radiance calculation is essentially the same as the scene radiance.
 We scale the cloudScattering by the aerial perspective transmittance, etc.
-   - In addition to aerial perspective scattering, we add the Mie scattering from the atmosphere, modulated by the light shaft mask, to ensure that the mie scattering also effects the cloud color.
-This helps a bit to get the correct colors during sunrise / sunset.
+   - In addition to aerial perspective scattering, we add the Mie scattering from the atmosphere, modulated by the light shaft mask, to ensure that the mie scattering also affects the cloud color.
+This helps achieve more accurate colors during sunrise / sunset.

 These layers are then composited back to front.